Oleksii-Mospan/Car-n-Driver/README.md

 - Using Session to store some information.
 - Using filters to show only permitted pages.
 - Using Dependency Injection for creating instances.
+- Creating README.md file.
+- Creating diagrams using [mermaid](https://mermaid-js.github.io/mermaid/#/) tool.

-# Deploying project
+#### Deploying
-Deploying project was able by publication web application to the PaaS heroku.com Database was created on free service freemysqlhosting.net
+- Deploying project was able by publication web application to the PaaS [HEROKU](https://www.heroku.com/home)
+- Database was hosted on free service [Free MySQL Hosting](https://www.freemysqlhosting.net/)